diggerwoo/jsh/README.md

 - The command syntaxes in the group configuration do not need to be added repeatedly in the user configuration.
 That is, only those extra command syntaxes  required by the user should be configured in the user file.
 - The parameters‘ format and sequence specified in the syntax need to meet the requirements of the actual commands, otherwise error will occur during execution.

-Below example allows user to make new directory and update self cron jobs.
+Below example allows user to make new directory and remove directory.
 ```
 mkdir PATH
-crontab -e
+rmdir PATH
 ```

 Special syntax charactors **[ ] { | }** are allowed for options or alternatives in the syntax line.